-Pablo López-Ramírez, Alejandro Molina-Villegas, Oscar S. Siordia, Mario Chirinos-Colunga, and Gandhi Hernández-Chan
+Pablo López-Ramírez, Alejandro Molina-Villegas, Oscar Sánchez-Siordia, Mario Chirinos-Colunga, Gandhi Hernández-Chan

-CONACYT - Centro de Investigación en Ciencias de Información Geoespacial
+CONACYT - Centro de Investigación en Ciencias de Información Geoespacial, Mexico

 Abstract.
 This paper proposes a new technique for the extraction of regular activity patterns at different scales (resolution levels), mined from the microblogging platform Twitter.
 The approach is based on the recursive application of the DBSCAN clustering algorithm to the geolocated Twitter feed.
 The proposed technique includes a novel way to obtain 'averaged' regular activity zones based on the rasterization and aggregation of the Concave Hull of the clusters identified at each resolution level.
-The proposed technique uses only the spatio-temporal characteristics of the geolocated Twitter feed and it does not depend on the data content, therefore it can be extended to work with different spatio-temporal event sources such as mobile telephone records.
+This technique uses only the spatio-temporal characteristics of the geolocated Twitter feed and does not depend on the data content; therefore it can be extended to work with different spatio-temporal event sources such as mobile telephone records.
 An experiment was carried out to demonstrate the effectiveness of our technique in the extraction of known activity patterns in the Mexico City Metropolitan Area.

-Keywords: Social media, Urban activity, Geographic data mining
+Palabras clave: social media, urban activity, geographic data mining.